geometric-intelligence/TopoBenchmark/README.md

 ## :pushpin: Overview

-`TopoBenchmark` (TBX) is a modular Python library designed to standardize benchmarking and accelerate research in Topological Deep Learning (TDL).
-In particular, TBX allows to train and compare the performances of all sorts of Topological Neural Networks (TNNs) across the different topological domains, where by _topological domain_ we refer to a graph, a simplicial complex, a cellular complex, or a hypergraph.
+`TopoBenchmark` (TB) is a modular Python library designed to standardize benchmarking and accelerate research in Topological Deep Learning (TDL).
+In particular, TB allows to train and compare the performances of all sorts of Topological Neural Networks (TNNs) across the different topological domains, where by _topological domain_ we refer to a graph, a simplicial complex, a cellular complex, or a hypergraph.
 For detailed information, please refer to the [`TopoBenchmark: A Framework for Benchmarking Topological Deep Learning`](https://arxiv.org/pdf/2406.06642) paper.

 <p align="center">
   <img src="resources/workflow.jpg" width="700">